Selwyn Muru

-Selwyn Frederick Muru (born 6 September 1937), also known as Herewini Murupaenga, is a New Zealand artist of Māori descent (Te Aupōuri, Ngāti Kurī).
-His life's work includes, painting, sculpture, journalism, broadcasting, directing, acting, set design, theatre, poetry and whaikōrero.
+Selwyn Frederick Muru (6 September 1937 – 24 January 2024), also known as Herewini Murupaenga, was a New Zealand artist.
+Of Māori descent (Te Aupōuri, Ngāti Kurī), his life's work included painting, sculpture, journalism, broadcasting, directing, acting, set design, theatre, poetry, and whaikōrero.
 Muru was awarded the Te Tohu Aroha mō Te Arikinui Dame Te Atairangikaahu | Exemplary/Supreme Award in 1990 at the Creative New Zealand Te Waka Awards.

 Biography

-Muru was born in Te Hāpua, Northland, in 1937.
-He is Māori and affiliated with the iwi, Te Aupōuri and Ngāti Kurī.
-He is a self-taught artist although he did receive some instruction from Kāterina Mataira while at Northland College.
+Muru was born in Te Hāpua, Northland in 1937.
+He was Māori and affiliated with the iwi, Te Aupōuri and Ngāti Kurī.
+He was a self-taught artist, although he did receive some instruction from Kāterina Mataira while at Northland College.
 He went on attend Ardmore Teachers' College specialising in arts and crafts.
 He taught at Matakana District High School and Huiarau Primary in Ruatāhuna.
 He became a part-time art tutor at Mount Eden Prison in 1962.